slevithan/oniguruma-to-es/README.md

   </tr>
 </table>

-The table above doesn't include all aspects that Oniguruma-To-ES emulates (including error handling, most aspects that work the same as in JavaScript, and many aspects of non-JavaScript features that work the same in the other regex flavors that support them).
+The table above doesn't include all aspects that Oniguruma-To-ES emulates (including error handling, subpattern details on match results, most aspects that work the same as in JavaScript, and many aspects of non-JavaScript features that work the same in the other regex flavors that support them).
 Where applicable, Oniguruma-To-ES follows the latest version of Oniguruma (currently 6.9.9).

 ### Footnotes

-1. Unicode blocks (which in Oniguruma are used with an `In…` prefix) are easily emulatable but their character data would significantly increase library weight.
-They're also a flawed and arguably unuseful feature, given the ability to use Unicode scripts and other properties.
+1. Unicode blocks (which in Oniguruma are specified with an `In…` prefix) are easily emulatable but their character data would significantly increase library weight.
+They're also rarely used, fundamentally flawed, and arguably unuseful given the availability of Unicode scripts and other properties.
 2. With target `ES2018`, the specific POSIX classes `[:graph:]` and `[:print:]` use ASCII-based versions rather than the Unicode versions available for target `ES2024` and later, and they result in an error if using strict `accuracy`.
 3. Target `ES2018` doesn't support nested *negated* character classes.
 4. Examples of supported uses of `\G` include `\G…`, `\G…|\G…`, `(?<=…)\G…`, `(^|\G)…`, `(?!\G)…`, and many others.